wildstang/2019_robot_software/README.md

 -   If you want help understanding what's going on in the code, you can select "Generate JavaDoc" from the Project menu at the top of Eclipse's window.
 Most of that is not useful as of this writing but we'll work on it.

+## Robots
+This combined codebase has logic for multiple robots in it.

+Each robot has a package under `org.wildstang` e.g. `org.wildstang.year2016`, `org.wildstang.year2017`.
+Each robot also has a build file at project root e.g. `build_year2016.xml`, `build_year2017.xml`.To deploy to or build for a different robot from the default, right-click on that build XML file and select *Run as -> Ant Build...*.
+You should see a window options to clean, build, deploy, simulate, etc.

+### year2016
+2016 robot.

+### year2017
+2017 robot.
+WildStang used C++ in 2018, so as of late 2018 this is the most recent Java robot.

+This robot uses CANbus motor controllers.
+The code was ported in late 2018 to a more recent CTRE and it is very alpha at this writing, so no bets on whether it works.

+### devbase1
+A practice drivebase.